 However, many communicators tend to overlook the importance of crafting a good subject line.
 Here are some guidelines:

 These days, readers tend to focus on only the first 3-4 words in a subject line.
 If these words aren’t carefully written, the reader may not be interested and will delete the email.
 Accordingly, as in SEO, write the keywords up front and use a maximum of 50 characters in the line (including spaces), preferably 40.
-Another reason is that many inboxes are set to show only a certain number of characters on the screen, and will not show the second half of long subject lines until the message is opened in full.
+Another reason is that many inboxes are set to show only a certain number of characters on the screen, and will not show the second half of long subject lines until the message is opened in full – especially on smart phones.
 All this means a good subject line can be a challenge to write, but it is worth spending time crafting a tight line.

 You can draft a subject line at the start of the activity, but it is best to hold back and write it after you have written the body of the email so your mind is around all the content of the message.
 Then rewrite and edit your initial effort.
 Although it may be tempting to just make do with an early draft, persevere with some other options and you will find the best one.